manidixit51/Car-Rental-System/README.md

-Certainly!
-Below is a sample README for the car rental system project.

 ---

 # Car Rental System

 ## Overview

-This is a simple car rental system implemented in Java.
-It allows users to manage a fleet of cars, check availability, rent cars, and return them.
+The Car Rental System is a Java-based application designed to simplify the management of car rentals.
+It provides a streamlined interface for managing a fleet of vehicles, allowing users to add new cars, check availability, rent cars, and process returns.
+This system is ideal for small to medium-sized car rental businesses looking to automate their operations and improve customer service.

 ## Features